• Skip to main content

 SureSmile treatment typically takes 6–18 months.

-That’s pretty fast, sometimes even speedier than Invisalign.
+According to SureSmile, their treatment timelines are around 40% shorter than conventional methods — aka braces.
 However, it doesn’t beat the average treatment times of at-home aligner providers.
 Depending on the company and your alignment concerns, you could achieve final results in as little as four months.
-However, this is often because at-home aligner services treat milder misalignments, which take less time to correct.
+Just remember that this is often because at-home aligner services treat milder misalignments, which take less time to correct.

 You’ll go in for office visits around every three months.